rocky-linux/documentation/docs/books/web_services/02-web-servers-intro.md

 **HTTP** (**H**yper**T**ext **T**ransfer **P**rotocol) has been the most widely used protocol on the Internet since 1990.

-This protocol enables the transfer of files (mainly in HTML format, but also in CSS, JS, AVI...) localized by a character string called **URL** between a browser (the client) and a Web server (called `httpd` on UNIX machines).
+This protocol enables the transfer of files (mainly in HTML format but also in CSS, JS, AVI, etc.) localized by a character string called **URL** between a browser (the client) and a Web server (called `httpd` on UNIX machines).

 HTTP is a "request-response" protocol operating on top of **TCP** (**T**ransmission **C**ontrol **P**rotocol).

 1. The client opens a TCP connection to the server and sends a request.
 2. The server analyzes the request and responds according to its configuration.

 The HTTP protocol is "**STATELESS**": it does not retain any information about the client's state from one request to the next.
-Dynamic languages such as php, python, or java store client session information in memory (as on an e-commerce site, for example).
+Dynamic languages such as PHP, Python, or Java store client session information in memory (as on an e-commerce site).

-The current HTTP protocols are version 1.1, used widely, and versions 2 and 3 which are gaining adoption.
+The current HTTP protocols are version 1.1, which is widely used, and versions 2 and 3, which are gaining adoption.

 An HTTP response is a set of lines sent to the browser by the server.
 It includes:

-* A **status line**: this specifies the protocol version used and the processing status of the request, using a code and explanatory text.
-The line comprises three elements separated with a space:
+* A **status line**: specifies the protocol version and the request's processing status using a code and explanatory text.
+The line comprises three elements separated by a space:
     * The protocol version used
     * The status code
     * The meaning of the code

-* **Response header fields**: these are a set of optional lines providing additional information about the response and/or the server.
-Each of these lines consists of a name qualifying the header type, followed by a colon (:) and the header value.
+* **Response header fields**: these optional lines provide additional information about the response and/or the server.
+Each line consists of a name qualifying the header type, followed by a colon (:) and the header value.

-* **The response body**: this contains the requested document.
+* **The response body**: contains the requested document.

 Here is an example of an HTTP response: